Linux Support Services Cost Guide

 The Cost Of Service Provision

-To a large extent, you may not care how much it costs your support company to provide you with support services: you have to pay (or not) the cost they quote you.
-Here at Tiger Computing we like to be transparent in our pricing and costs, so let’s look at our cost basis.
+To a large extent, you may not care how much it costs your support company to provide you with support services.
+Here at Tiger Computing we like to be transparent in our pricing and costs, so let’s look at our cost base.

 It will be no surprise that our biggest cost by far is the cost of employing our staff.
 Good Linux consultants are hard to find, so we need to ensure that we both attract and retain the very best.
 That’s not cheap.
 Here’s where some of our costs are incurred: